psychemedia/storytelling-notes/mr-fox.md

 J. H. M., Bath.
 ```

-The supposed legend of Sir Richard was reported in the issue of June 29th, earlier that year, locating it in Cranbrook, Kent:
+The supposed legend of Sir Richard, as supplied by *F. L.*, was recorded in the issue of June 29th, earlier that year, locating the tale in Cranbrook, Kent:

 ```{admonition} The Legend of Sir Richard Baker, June 1850
 :class: dropdown